kcastellino/hugo-mod-time/README.md

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

+> This module is still in early development.
+The partial names and available options may change in future versions.
+Hopefully there will be few breaking changes, and warnings will be used where possible to signal deprecated options.

 A module for the [Hugo](https://gohugo.io/) static site generator, which generates correctly formatted `<time>` elements.
 It also supports ordinals for day formatting.
 Additionally, it supports including GitHub's [relative-time-element](https://github.com/github/relative-time-element)